Run Wild MCR

 But, with homelessness rates in Greater Manchester among the highest in the country, thousands of people remain literally locked out.
 The Manchester 24 Hour Run Against Homelessness was born out of our desire to bring people together from across the city and support the work of local organisations helping people off the streets and back into the community by raising funds for the Greater Manchester Mayor’s Charity." - James Bannister, Run Wild MCR

-Anyone can join in, running or walking as far as you like in 5km laps of the city centre, and you can also take part virtually wherever you are in the world and add your distance to the total online.
+The event takes place annually and anyone can join in, running or walking as far as you like in 5km laps of the city centre.
+You can also take part virtually wherever you are in the world and add your distance to the total online.
 You can find out more about how to get involved on - www.mcr24hourrun.co.uk.